Karthick-71/api_building_in_python/README.md

-# API Building in Python for Redis server
+# API Building in Python for Redis Server

 This project demonstrates how to build a RESTful API using FastAPI for Redis in Python for key-value data storage operations.